How to Set a Marketing Budget

-‘Marketing budget’ are two words that are known to strike fear in many a marketing leader.
+‘Marketing budget’ are two words known to strike fear in many a marketing leader.
 But knowing how to set a marketing budget really doesn’t need to be that stressful.

 Gone are the days of guessing, throwing as many ideas at the wall just to see what sticks.
 Not only is this approach ineffective and tiring, but it’s expensive.